rnleach/elk/README.md

   some point and call it wolf, but I haven't made any plans yet.

  Goals and non-Goals:
   1. I only implement the things I need.
 If it's in here, I needed it at some point.
+Or I thought it would be fun to implement and test, and I might use it some day.
+But if I didn't need it or just want to make it, it isn't in there.
+Nothing was built speculatively.

   2. Single header + single source file.
 Keeps it simple.